publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

+= 3.8.8 - 04 May 2023 =
+* Change: Added warning about end of support for WordPress 5.4 and earlier.
+PublishPress Permissions 3.9 will require WordPress 5.5 or later.

 = 3.8.7 - 30 Mar 2023 =
 * Change : Media Library - new setting to disable "Prevent editing uploads if attached to a non-editable post", available if Settings > Core > Filtered Post Types > "Enforce distinct capabilities for Media" is enabled
 * Compat : WPML - Logged in users saw 404 error on Home Page viewing request if post type is not enabled for Permissions filtering